ShunSakurai/check_forbidden/README.md

 ### v1.3.0, April 12, 2016
 - Change the options icon
 - Add keyboard shortcuts
-- Add the ability to exclude 101% and 100% matches
+- Add an ability to exclude 101% and 100% matches
-- Add the ability to exclude locked segments
+- Add an ability to exclude locked segments
 - Create an expanded pane for options
 - Add and unify the text guides for the buttons
 - Add a line break after the Summary results in the exported CSV file
 - Divide the script part and UI part (UI part is main)
 - * Exclude the TM entries attached to the bilingual files exported from WorldServer from searching
-- * Fix a bug where Run button is pressable when disabled
+- * Resolve an issue where Run button is pressable when disabled

 ### v1.1.3, April 7, 2016
 - Divide the Summary results in the CSV file